TunnelBear vs Windscribe 2026: Which VPN Is Actually Worth It?

 | Build Your Own Plan | $3/location + $1/10GB extra |

-The Build Your Own Plan is a genuinely unique option in this space.
-You pay per server location and per bandwidth block, so light users who only need 2 or 3 locations can end up paying less than any flat-rate plan on the market.
-The math gets a little involved, but it's worth running the numbers if you have specific needs.
+The Build Your Own Plan is genuinely unique in this space.
+You pay per server location and per bandwidth block, so if you only need 2 or 3 locations, you can end up paying less than any flat-rate plan available.
+The math gets involved, but it's worth working through if you have specific needs.

 Feature-by-Feature Breakdown: TunnelBear vs Windscribe 2026